bartek1009x/RegLang-Specification/README.md

 println(str2); -- prints Hello!
 How are you?
 ```

-There's also an alternative string formatting option if you want to e.g. easily insrert variable values into a string, inspired by Luau's string formatting.
+There's also an alternative string formatting option if you want to e.g. easily insert variable values into a string, inspired by Luau's string formatting.

 ```
 int x = 1;